web-radio-podcast-picker/app/README.md

 [<img alt="Deployed with FTP Deploy Action" src="https://img.shields.io/badge/Deployed With-FTP DEPLOY ACTION-%3CCOLOR%3E?style=for-the-badge&color=0077b6">](https://github.com/SamKirkland/FTP-Deploy-Action)

 continuous deployment provided by *GitHub Action* : **FTP Deploy** at [https://github.com/marketplace/actions/ftp-deploy](https://github.com/marketplace/actions/ftp-deploy)

+___

+## Licence

+    Sound card Oscilloscope | Signal Analyser Generator Copyright (C) 2025  Franck Gaspoz
+    find licence and copyright informations in files /COPYRIGHT and /LICENCE
+    contact: franck.gaspoz@gmail.com

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.